Email FacebookTwitterMenu burgerClose thin

 Tips for Investors

-• Whether you are thinking of working with an investment consultant, a wealth advisor or another type of financial professional, it’s a good idea to compare different options.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+• Whether you are thinking of working with an investment consultant, a wealth advisor or another type of financial professional, you may want to compare different options.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-• Always remember to diversify your portfolio according to your risk tolerance and time horizon.
+• Consider diversifying your portfolio according to your risk tolerance and time horizon.
 You can determine your own asset allocation based on a combination of these factors.
-This means that your investments may range from different kinds of stocks and bonds to mutual funds, alternative investments and more.
+This means that your portfolio may feature a larger percentage of stocks vs. bonds – or vice versa – based on your risk profile and how close you are to needing the money.

 Photo credit: ©iStock.com/wutwhanfoto, ©iStock.com/FatCamera, ©iStock.com/skynesher